 Employees have an obligation to act in the best interests of NDSU.
 Any direct or indirect personal or financial interest which could create a conflict of interest or the appearance of a conflict of interest in any agreement, transaction or relationship must be disclosed by the employee by completing and signing the North Dakota State University Conflict of Interest Disclosure Statement and submitting it to the employee's supervisor.
 This includes but is not limited to the disclosure of privately owned assets being used or otherwise commingled with state assets and participation in any foundation, business or public entity which may create a conflict with an employee's obligations to NDSU.
 See also NDSU Policy 152: External Professional Activities.

 Outside Activities and Employment.
-Board members, officers and employees share responsibility for good public relations, especially at the community level.
-Their readiness to help with religious, charitable, educational, and civic activities brings credit to the NDUS and is encouraged.
-However, officers and employees must comply with applicable federal and state laws, policies in Section 611 of the SBHE Manual and related system office and institution policies.
-At all times, employees must avoid outside activities that create an excessive demand upon their time and attention, thus depriving the NDUS of their best efforts in fulfilling their job duties or that create a conflict of interest, or an obligation, interest, or distraction that interferes with the independent exercise of judgment in the NDUS' best interest.
+Employees share responsibility for good public relations, especially at the community level.
+Their readiness to help with religious, charitable, educational, and civic activities brings credit to the NDUSNDSUand is encouraged.
+However, officers and employees must comply with applicable federal and state laws, policies in Section 611 of the SBHE Manual and NDSU related policies.
+At all times, employees must avoid outside activities that create an excessive demand upon their time and attention, thus depriving the NDUS NDSU of their best efforts in fulfilling their job duties or that create a conflict of interest, or an obligation, interest, or distraction that interferes with the independent exercise of judgment in NDSU's best interest.

 Relationships with Clients and Suppliers; Conflicts of Interest.
 Board members are not NDUS employees and may have other full or part-time employment and other professional, civic and personal responsibilities and activities, in addition to their part-time service as Board members.
 Nevertheless, Board members must be familiar with and comply with applicable laws governing conflict of interest that apply to Board members and should strive to avoid other activities that create an obligation, interest or distraction that interferes with the independent exercise of judgment in the best interest of the NDUS.
 They should avoid investing in or acquiring a financial interest for their own accounts in any business organization that has a contractual relationship with the NDUS or NDUS institution, or that provides goods or services to the NDUS, if such investment or interest could influence or create the impression of influencing their decisions in the performance of their duties.

-Gifts, Entertainment and Favors; Kickbacks and Secret Commissions.
-Excluding on de minimus contributions, such as purchase of a meal at reasonable value as part of a conference or other event with no conditions attached to such purchase and as permitted under applicable federal and state laws, Board members, officers and employees may not accept favor of any person or organization with whom or with which the NDUS or NDUS institution has, or is likely to have, business dealings.
-Similarly, Board members, officers and employees may not accept any other preferential treatment under circumstances that because of their position with the NDUS, the preferential treatment may influence or be perceived as influencing their official conduct.
-Board members, officers and employees may not receive payment or compensation of any kind from any source for NDUS duties and responsibilities, except as authorized under applicable law or NDUS pay policies.
+5. Gifts, Entertainment and Favors; Kickbacks and Secret Commissions.
+Excluding de minimus contributions, such as purchase of a meal at reasonable value as part of a conference or other event with no conditions attached to such purchase and as permitted under applicable federal and state laws, Board members, officers and employees may not accept favor of any person or organization with whom or with which the NDUS or NDUS institution NDSU has, or is likely to have, business dealings.
+Similarly, Board members, officers and employees may not accept any other preferential treatment under circumstances that because of their position with the NDUSNDSU, the preferential treatment may influence or be perceived as influencing their official conduct.
+Board members, officers and eEmployees may not receive payment or compensation of any kind from any source for NDUS NDSU duties and responsibilities, except as authorized under applicable law or NDUS and NDSU pay policies.
 Specifically, the acceptance of "kickbacks" or commissions in any form from vendors, suppliers or others is prohibited.